 Over the years OEMs have developed large databases for design guidelines based purely upon charge motion, using just the bulk motion inside the cylinder, metrics of fuel and air mixing quality, and levels of turbulence around the spark plug which tell them whether combustion is going to be good or not, saving them valuable engineering time, especially in the early design stages of a combustion system.

-With the latest release of Simcenter STAR-CCM+ 2019.3 the In-Cylinder Solution now offers the first IC engine combustion capabilities.
-Yet, the ECFM-3Z combustion model is just the beginning.
+With the latest release of Simcenter STAR-CCM+ 2020.1 the In-Cylinder Solution now offers ECFM-3Z and ECFM-CLEH combustion capabilities, a standard ignition model and ISSIM as well CO and NORA NOx emission models.
 With three releases per year we are continuously increasing the breadth of capabilities with further high class combustion model options and submodels to capture knock and emissions.

 Automated Design Exploration